The “4 C’s” of high-performing agile teams

 The beauty of being on a team is seeing people with a variety of skill sets come together to achieve a common goal.
 That was easier when teams were all working in the same place.
 While hybrid agile teams have unlocked a whole host of benefits—WFH at the hours you choose, increased flexibility in how they execute the work, and more—there are also new challenges.

-For agile teams to truly thrive, they need better cross-functional collaboration.
+For agile teams to truly be high-performance, they need better cross-functional collaboration.
 That can still happen on a remote or hybrid team.
-But companies and teams need to be truly committed to embodying the Agile Manifesto and cultivating environments where employees can experiment and fail safely.
+But companies and teams need to be truly committed to embodying the Agile Manifesto values and cultivating environments where employees can experiment and fail safely.

 So how do you make that happen?
-I’ll share a few of the traits I see successful teams exhibit in their day-to-day work and initiatives that you can adopt to improve your agile team experience—no matter who’s working where.
+I’ll share a few of the agile team qualities I see successful teams exhibit in their day-to-day work and initiatives that you can adopt to improve your agile team experience—no matter who’s working where.

 Communicate